fictional-tribble-2/ABI/README.md

  - `infoHash` - bytes32 - decoded ipfs hash of project description
  - `customCrowdsale` - address - address of custom crowdsale (`"0"` in case of standard crowdsale)

+#### Uploading your project description and media to ipfs

+Head to [Media file format](https://github.com/WingsDao/ABI#media-file-format) paragraph in the Appendix section.

 #### Generating infoHash

 Ipfs hash is using the same Base58 encoding that Bitcoin uses.